 WHEREAS, A woman's place is in her union.
 While union membership in the U.S. is declining overall, women are joining unions at a faster rate.
-Women, as a share of overall union membership, increased percent from 1984 to 2014, and women are projected to be the majority of American union members by 2025; and
+Women, as a share of overall union membership, increased from 1984 to 2021 from 35.3% to 47.1% and women are projected to be the majority of American union members by 2025; and

-WHEREAS, Women working full-time are paid only 80 cents for every dollar paid to men, and the gap is even more pronounced for women of color.
-The pay gap is notably lower for non-union members.
-Women who are members of unions, or covered by union contracts, have gender pay gaps that are half the size - 90 cents - than non-unionized workers.
-On average, union workers' wages are 27 percent higher than their non-union counterparts.
+WHEREAS, In 2020 women working full-time were paid only 82 cents for every dollar paid to men, and the gap is even more pronounced for women of color.
+The pay gap is notably greater for non-union members.
+Women who are members of unions, or covered by union contracts, have gender pay gaps that are about half the size - 88 cents - than non-unionized workers.
+On average, union workers' wages are 24 percent higher than their non-union counterparts.
 When benefits are taken into account, union women earn 30 percent more than non-union women workers; and